sho-kawano/sho-kawano.github.io/_pages/3_academic.md

 ***

-### Teaching
+###  <a name="teaching"></a> Teaching

-Teaching is arguably the most impactful part of my graduate training.
-I have especially enjoyed teaching introductory statistics.

 #### Stat 5 Curriculum Re-Development

 I'm currently working with [Professor Marcela Alfaro Córdoba](https://malfaro.netlify.app/) on redeveloping the curriculum for one of the intro-statistics class at UC Santa Cruz (Stat 5).
 I'm excited about this work, especially since Stat 5 is a class over 1200 students take every year!

-#### Classes TA-ed At UCSC
+#### Classes Taught At UCSC

+Teaching is arguably the most impactful part of my graduate training.
+I have especially enjoyed teaching introductory statistics.

-The following are the classes I have TA-ed for.
+The following are the classes I have served as a teaching assistant for.
 If you're a TA and would like access to any of my slides or materials, please contact me.

 **Stat 5, Introductory Statistics**